Toka-1992/alx-system_engineering-devops/0x0B-ssh/README.md

 # SSH

-In this project, I became familiar connecting to and working with servers using the SSH protocol.
-I worked on a server provided by ALX.
+Connecting to and working
+with servers using the SSH protocol.
 ## Tasks :page_with_curl:

 * **0. Use a private key**